greenelab/meta-review/manuscript.md

 Manubot formats bibliographies according to a [CSL](http://citationstyles.org/) style specification.
 Styles define how references are constructed from bibliographic metadata, controlling layout details such as the maximum number of authors to list per reference.
-Manubot's default style emphasizes titles and electronic (rather than print) identifiers and applies numeric-style citations [@aAKJEII].
+Manubot's default style emphasizes titles and electronic (rather than print) identifiers and applies numeric-style citations [@url:https://blog.dhimmel.com/citation-styles/].
-Alternatively, users can also choose from thousands of [predefined styles](http://editor.citationstyles.org/searchByName/) or build their own [@w4n6Qtun].
+Alternatively, users can also choose from thousands of [predefined styles](http://editor.citationstyles.org/searchByName/) or build their own [@tag:techblog-csl].
 As a result, adopting the specific bibliographic format required by a journal usually just requires specifying the style's source URL in the Manubot configuration.

 ### Format conversion

 Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from Markdown to HTML, PDF, and optionally DOCX outputs.
-Pandoc also supports [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS), a standard format for scholarly articles that is used by publishers, archives, and text miners [@LHrRxRb0; @AAwqxolU; @bCyfIm6z].
+Pandoc also supports [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS), a standard format for scholarly articles that is used by publishers, archives, and text miners [@url:https://www.niso.org/publications/z3996-2019-jats; @doi:10.6087/kcse.2014.1.99; @doi:10.1080/00987913.2012.10765464].
 Pandoc's JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
 In the future, journals may accept submissions in JATS.
 For now, Manubot's DOCX output is usually sufficient for journal submissions that require an editable source document.
 Otherwise, authors generally use the PDF output for preprint and initial journal submissions.
 The primary Manubot output is HTML intended to be viewed in a web browser.
-Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using [Vega-Lite](https://vega.github.io/vega-lite/), [Bokeh](https://bokeh.pydata.org), or [Plotly](https://plot.ly/) [@6eVHYGML; @nyZChH5b].
+Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using [Vega-Lite](https://vega.github.io/vega-lite/), [Bokeh](https://bokeh.pydata.org), or [Plotly](https://plot.ly/) [@doi:10.1038/d41586-018-01322-9; @doi:10.1109/TVCG.2016.2599030].

 ### Interactive features and appearance